huangsam/go-trial/README.md

 # Go Trial

-Curated learning designed for Software Engineers proficient in [Python]/[Java]/[C++] who need to quickly ramp up their Go skills for work.
+Curated learning designed for Software Engineers proficient in [Python] / [Java] / [C++] and need to quickly ramp up their Go skills for work.

 > The best time to start was yesterday.
 The second best time is now.